From Swastika to Jim Crow: Summary

 The horrors of prejudice became a common thread that could bind these exiled Jewish professors with their black students and colleagues.
 The film pairs shocking archival footage of the KKK dressed in costume and carrying torches with footage of Nazi salutes and marching German soldiers to compare the barbarity of both ideologies.
 A picture of a lynching shows a mob of average white citizens standing around casually and looking up at the tree, while photographs of the Holocaust depict emaciated corpses piled on top of each other.

-Showing the similarities between German antisemitism and Southern racism through a rich compilation of interviews, archival film footage, and photographs, From Swastika to Jim Crow shows that both African-American students and their Jewish professors were familiar with prejudice and felt isolated from European American southern society.
+Showing the similarities between German antisemitism and Southern racism through a compilation of interviews, archival film footage, and photographs, From Swastika to Jim Crow shows that both African-American students and their Jewish professors were familiar with prejudice and felt isolated from European American southern society.
 Their common understanding bonded them together to create a safe haven of interracial, intellectual dialogue and friendship.

 When Germany forced its Jewish intellectuals to flee, America embraced high-profile thinkers like Albert Einstein, but the vast majority of lesser-known Jewish intellectual refugees struggled in America.
 Not only were jobs scarce because of the Great Depression, but prevalent antisemitism and anti-German sentiments meant the decision to take teaching jobs in the South was not based on the prestige of the positions, but rather because African-American schools had the only slots available to these normally discriminated against German Jews.

 These Jewish professors brought their proper German teaching style with them to America.
 They approached the classroom with strict formality, wearing full suits and insisting that students rise when answering questions.
 Although their students were not accustomed to being treated with such formality in the classroom, with time they grew fond of their professors' quirks.

 In addition to developing relationships with African Americans, the Jewish professors often served as a bridge between the African-American and European-American communities.
 In one instance, a professor organized a dinner with both African-American and European-American families.
 He asked the African-American guests, who arrived first, to sit in every other chair, so that when the European American guests arrived they would be forced to interact with one another.
 The professor knew he could not force people to give up their prejudice, but he was committed to doing whatever he could to encourage tolerance.

 Through these simple acts, the Jewish intellectuals planted seeds that developed into the Civil Rights Movement.
 By treating their African-American students with the respect and dignity they deserved, Jewish professors acted as catalysts for forward thinking that recognizes all citizens as equals.